MicrosoftDocs/power-pages-docs/power-pages-docs/configure/custom-page-layouts.md

 ### Creating a page template

-Web Templates can be used with page templates to create custom page layouts to be used when creating web pages in the design studio.
+Web templates can be used with page templates to create custom page layouts to be used when creating new web pages in the design studio.

-1. In the **Portal Management app**, scroll to the **Content** section and select **Web Templates**.
+1. In the **Portal Management app**, scroll to the **Website** section and select **Page Templates**.

 1. From **Active Page Templates** screen, select **New**.

     :::image type="content" source="media/custom-page-layouts/new-page-template.png" alt-text="The + New menu option from the Active Page Templates page in the Portal Management app.":::

-1. Fill in the required fields.
+1. Fill in the fields.

     |Field  |Value  |